strijar/brass_gui/README.md

-# X6100 LVGL GUI
+# TRX Brass GUI

-This is part of an alternative firmware for X6100 using the LVGL library
+This is part of an firmware for TRX Brass